Golf Tutorials

 "Tempo" isn't just about how fast or slow you move the club, it's about the ratio of time your backswing takes compared to your downswing.
 For decades, golf coaches and professionals have observed a consistent rhythm among the best players in the world.
 This is often described as a 3:1 ratio - the backswing takes three times longer than the downswing.
 A tour pro might take 0.75 seconds on the backswing and 0.25 seconds on the downswing.

 For most amateurs struggling with a quick swing, this ratio is closer to 2:1 or even 1:1.
 The backswing is a rapid snatch, and the downswing starts almost before the backswing is even finished.
-There's no time for the body to transition property, the arms just take over and a hectic downaward swing results.
+There's no time for the body to transition properly, the arms just take over and a hectic downward swing results.

 The key takeaway is this: you gain control from a seemingly "slower" takeaway and transition.
 Slowing down your tempo is about giving your backswing enough time to complete.
 This allows for a smooth, unhurried change of direction at the top, which in turn lets your hips, torso, and arms fire in the correct sequence for a powerful and consistent strike.